Sonny Valentine: 2014

 Sonny is revealed to have escaped drowning a few weeks later, and is revealed to be working with Phoebe to sabotage Theresa.
 Phoebe is being paid by Sonny to set up a reunion between him, Carmel and Kathleen-Angel, but Phoebe refuses last minute and reveals what has been going on to Carmel.
 Sonny later confronts Carmel and drags a child out of her car, believing it to be Kathleen-Angel, but he discovers a doll instead.
 Carmel then knocks Sonny out and rushes through the woods, just as the McQueens arrive.
 However, Sonny finds Carmel and kidnaps her.
 Whilst he holds her hostage, the pair reconcile their love and decide to make a plan to fool the McQueens and abduct Kathleen-Angel, which involves Carmel returning to her family and abducting her.
 When Carmel fails to do so at Porsche McQueen's (Twinnie Lee Moore) wedding reception on a party train, Sonny lashes out and verbally abuses her.
 Carmel leaves Sonny in the woods and returns to the wedding reception, but Sonny finds Carmel's invitation and gains entry.
 He attacks Phoebe with a metal bar and locks her in the toilet, before attacking Theresa and attempting to throw her off the train.
 However, the train derails when it crashes into Sienna Blake's (Anna Passey) car, leaving Sonny unconscious.
 Sonny regains consciousness and fights with Theresa, preventing her from escaping the wreckage.
 In the scuffle, tanks containing propane gas are opened.
 Carmel then enters the wreckage and saves Theresa.
 Sonny and Carmel fight, as flames react with the leaking gas, causing a huge explosion which instantly kills Sonny.
 Carmel dies shortly after from her injuries, surrounded by her family.
 Sonny's corpse is seen being retrieved from the wreckage by paramedics.

+Reception

+In 2014, Matt Bramford from What to Watch put Sonny's recasting on his list of the 18 best recastings in British and Australian soap operas and called Sonny a "heart-throb".